 - 6. The roles in the Fairtrade family - who is who?

 FLOCERT is the independent certification body auditing and certifying all actors within Fairtrade supply chains.
 It is owned by Fairtrade International.

-Fairtrade International is an umbrella organization for all National Fairtrade Organizations (NFOs).
+Fairtrade International is an umbrella organisation for all National Fairtrade Organisations (NFOs).
 Fairtrade International sets the Fairtrade standards, coordinates activities for the members and owns the Fairtrade Mark.
 It is owned 50% by the Producer Networks and 50% by the NFOs.